3.1 Instructors of Record

 In order for a graduate student to be approved as an AI-GS under one of the preceding circumstances, the graduate student must:

-have demonstrated ability as a teacher whose expertise is appropriate to the course, with at least two years of university- or college-level teaching experience;
+- have demonstrated ability as a teacher whose expertise is appropriate to the course, with at least two years or four semesters of university- or college-level teaching experience (not including summer session);

 Acting Instructor-Graduate Student variance requests must be submitted to Graduate Division, which will forward the requests to COCI.